Morrigan Aensland: Concept and creation

 Early in the development of Darkstalkers: The Night Warriors, Capcom had decided to include two female characters: a cute female vampire and a catgirl with massive breasts, the latter of which was originally intended to be the game's "sex appeal".
 According to story planner Haruo Murata, the former was planned to be the female figurehead of the game, similar to Chun-Li for Street Fighter II.
 Akira "Akiman" Yasuda oversaw the development process, and expected a character similar to the comic book character Vampirella.
 During the design process, Capcom producer Alex Jimenez suggested they instead make her a succubus, as the game already had a male vampire planned.
-As a result the characters' roles shifted, with the catgirl Felicia becoming a cute character to offset the game's darker tones, while the succubus Morrigan became the game's sex symbol.
+As a result, the characters' roles shifted, with the catgirl Felicia becoming a cute character to offset the game's darker tones, while the succubus Morrigan became the game's sex symbol.

 Her finalized appearance came from Hiroshi Shibata, a member of the game's Objects team.
 Morrigan is a woman with long green hair and bangs, and wears a black leotard that cups her breasts with a heart-shaped cutout beneath her cleavage.
 The upper straps of the leotard are lowered around her shoulders, with a white feather trip extending around her shoulders and cleavage.
 Her legs are covered by purple tights with a bat pattern on them, while matching sleeves which extend from the leotard straps to her middle finger, and black high heel boots cover her feet.
 Two large bat wings extend from her lower back, while a secondary smaller set extends from the sides of her head.
 In an early version of her design a white skull decal was intended to cover the crotch of the leotard, but was later removed.
-She stands 172 cm (5 ft 8 in) tall, and has measurements of 86–56–83 cm (34-22-33 in).
+She stands tall, and has measurements of 86–56–83 cm (34-22-33 in).
 Throughout her appearances, Morrigan has had several alternative outfits including a white unbuttoned white shirt and black pants, a fetish wear nurse's outfit, a Chinese cheongsam, and Japanese formal dresses.